m0d0nne11/modHOME/README.md

- I frequently install/use this modHOME stuff as root in root's home directory but security-conscious folks will, of course, not just take my word for it that there's nothing nasty herein!
+ I frequently install/use this modHOME stuff as root in root's home directory but security-conscious folks will, of course, NOT just take my word for it that there's nothing nasty herein!

  Once you've satisified yourself that all's well, though, you'll want to then do something like: